How to soften aquarium water (Quick and easy tips)

 Some water supplies have a high level of calcium and magnesium ions naturally present and are known as hard waters.
 In contrast, those with very low levels of calcium and magnesium ions are soft waters.
 General hardness is a measurement of magnesium and calcium ions in water and is measured by dGH (degree of general hardness).

-A certain level of minerals present in your water will be beneficial to the overall health of your fish and other aquatic or plant life.
+A certain level of minerals in your water will benefit the overall health of your fish and other aquatic or plant life.
 Too many of these minerals can negatively affect other parameters within the water, such as its pH level, or cause an increase in ammonia, nitrates, or nitrites.

-I will briefly discuss some aspects of pH in this article, simply because it is related to a degree, however, if you want to gain a much better understanding of aquarium pH levels, you should read my other article: Fish Tank pH Levels (An easy guide for fishkeepers) which will cover everything you need to know.
+I only briefly discuss some aspects of pH in this article simply because it is related to a degree.
+However, if you want to gain a much better understanding of aquarium pH levels, you should read my other article: Fish Tank pH Levels (An easy guide for fishkeepers) which will cover everything you need to know.

 Water hardness is also measured in ppm (parts per million).
 The relationship between ppm and GH will be better understood by looking at the table below.

 What Should The GH Level Be In A Fish Tank